-In this guide you’ll learn how to convert HTML to PDF using Power Automate.
-You can use this flow to convert web pages, URLs, SharePoint pages and Wikis to a PDF document.
+In this guide, you’ll learn how to convert HTML to PDF using Power Automate and Muhimbi PDF Connector.
+You can use this flow to convert webpages, URLs, SharePoint pages, and wikis to a PDF document.

 Steps to convert HTML to PDF using Power Automate:

 This example uses Power Automate to convert HTML to PDF in SharePoint.
 However, you can save your PDF file to Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.
 You can also extend our example by adding additional automation, such as sending the converted PDF as an email.

 1: Creating a New Flow in Power Automate